 Coloring and shading in Illustrator CC

-It’s time for a second part of our tutorial: coloring and shading!
+It’s time for a second part of our tutorial: coloring and shading in illustrator!
 Thanks to this our character will get even more personality.
 This tutorial should help you to understand better how layers in Illustrator CC work.

 This will be our final result: